lita-xyz/rust-examples/grep/README.md

 To run the program, in the Valida shell, from the root directory of this repo:

 ```
-valida> valida run ./target/delendum-unknown-baremetal-gnu/release/my-project log
+valida> valida run ./target/delendum-unknown-baremetal-gnu/release/grep log
 ```

-The `run` command runs the program and print "Hello, World!" to the console and the file `log` in the current directory.
+The `run` command runs the program and asks the user for a query and contents, then prints the results to the console and the file `log` in the current directory.